Jacob Egeberg, 2025

 Made to order.
 Delivery time 4 weeks.

-Materials & making
+Materials and making

 Mouth-blown glass